Fermentation Food Safety, What Irish Kitchens Must Know

 The Magic Number

-Clostridium botulinum (the bacterium causing botulism) cannot grow below pH 4.6.
-This is why pickles, sauerkraut, yoghurt, and kimchi are safe.
+Clostridium botulinum the bacterium behind botulism can’t grow below pH 4.6.
+That’s why pickles, sauerkraut, yoghurt and kimchi are safe.

-But if your fermentation stalls or your brine is weak, pH can drift upward into the danger zone (pH >4.6), where botulism becomes possible.
+But if your fermentation stalls or your brine is weak, pH can drift upwards.
+Once you’re above 4.6, you’re in the danger zone where botulism becomes possible.

 USDA: C. botulinum